 At this stage we will still be able to make a payment arrangement with you, which will include any costs that have been incurred.
 However, if further default occurs after this, bailiffs can be employed to obtain payment, incurring further costs to your account.

 Bearing the above in mind and the complexities of the legal system, you are encouraged to contact our business rates section as soon as you think you may have problems making payments.
 Do not wait for a reminder to be issued.
 Contact us by phone, email or in person and we will discuss your account and any problems you may have with a view to making alternative arrangements.

 If you receive any notice from the us regarding the non-payment of your business rates, do not ignore it!
 Doing so may mean that further action will be taken and additional costs incurred.

 If you are unable to pay your business rates, contact our business rates section to discuss the situation and make a suitable payment arrangement.

 That you can check your business rates balance, payments and instalments due online, 24 hours a day, 7 days a week.

 Register for an online account.

-Croydon Council uses several enforcement agencies.
-If you have received a notice from the Croydon Enforcement Agent Service, more information is available on the web page.
+Croydon council uses several enforcement agencies.
+Read about what to do if you have received a notice from Croydon Enforcement Agent Service.
 You need to contact all other enforcement agencies directly.